uploadcare/file-uploader/solutions/file-uploader/README.md

 ...
 ```

-For more information, please visit ["context" section](https://symbiotejs.org/?context) in Symbiote.js documentation.
+For more information, read about ["context"](https://symbiotejs.org/?context) in Symbiote.js documentation.

 ## CSS custom properties